 This was the original modification referred to by Jim Allen as the "hoodectomy," to make room for the F-head.
 Other than just cutting a hole in the hood to clear the F-head's carburetor (as O.E.
 Szekely Inc. did to put the Hurricane Engine in a Low-Hood Jeep when they built aircraft starter Jeeps for the Navy and Air Force,) simply raising the cowl, grille and flat hood would seem like the most obvious solution.

 It also seems logical that the engineers might have tried a sloping hood solution, similar to the 1953 photos seen further down this page.

-The earliest photo we do have, from August 1950, is a prototype Jeep bearing the experimental vehicle number X-98.
-It has a raised cowl, and a new hood stamped with a slight curve down in the front and a raised panel in the center.
-X-98 retained the CJ-3As flat fenders, but with a front clip not unlike the eventual CJ-5 grille.
+The earliest prototype photo we do have is from August 1950, shortly after Willys was finally granted United States Trademark Registration number 526175 for the name "Jeep," on 13 June 1950.
+A Jeep bearing the experimental vehicle number X-98 has a raised cowl, and a new hood stamped with a slight curve down in the front and a raised panel in the center.
+X-98 retained the CJ-3A's flat fenders, but with a front clip not unlike the eventual CJ-5 grille.

 Jim Allen has written: "I have several pics of this rig taken at different times and in different markings.
 In a set of Army photos taken at the Detroit Arsenal and dated 24 August 1950, this vehicle bears the number X98 on the bumper and is called the 'truck, 1/4 ton, 4x4 with F-head engine.'"(10) See also the left side and front view (40K JPEGs).